Ubaldo Fillol

-Ubaldo Matildo Fillol (/es/; born 21 July 1950), nicknamed el Pato ("the duck"), is an Argentine former professional footballer who played as a goalkeeper.
+Ubaldo Matildo Fillol (/es/; born 21 July 1950), nicknamed el Pato (lit. 'the Duck'), is an Argentine former professional footballer who played as a goalkeeper.
 He took part in the 1974, 1978 (where he won the championship with his team and was voted Best Goalkeeper) and 1982 World Cups representing the Argentina national team.
 He also played in the South American qualifiers for the 1986 World Cup, but he was finally not chosen for the final team that played (and won) in Mexico.
-He is considered one the best Argentine goalkeepers ever.
+He is considered one of the best Argentine goalkeepers ever.

 Playing career

 Born in San Miguel del Monte, Fillol took his first steps as goalkeeper in an amateur club of the city, where he spent four years.
 Former River Plate player and manager Renato Cesarini would be his mentor after seeing him play at the regional league.
 In 1965 Fillol arrived to Quilmes A.C. to play at club's youth divisions.
 At the age of 18, Fillol debuted in the Argentine top division playing for Quilmes vs. Huracán on 1 May 1969.
 He soon drew public attraction due to his agility and quick reflexes that allowed him to make acrobatic saves.

 In the 1970 Metropolitano championship Fillol stopped the first penalty in his career to Gimnasia y Esgrima LP forward Delio Onnis.
 That same year Quilmes would be relegated to Primera B, where Fillol played 23 matches with the club.
 In 1972 Fillol was signed by Racing Club de Avellaneda, debuting in the 1972 Metropolitano tournament.
 In that championship, Fillol set a record of six penalties saved, the highest in Argentine football for a single season.